stephenredfield/InstructorResources/Replit.md

 # Repl.it Setup

-[Repl.it](repl.it) is a tool that allows instructors to embed interactive code within web pages.
+[Repl.it](repl.it){:target="\_blank"} is a tool that allows instructors to embed interactive code within web pages.
 It will work in Canvas, HTML pages, really anywhere that an iframe or oEmbed is supported.

 Instructors are strongly encouraged to make any code example that exists within course content interactive if possible.